 A Scientific Advisory Board will counsel us with regards to the research process, implementation and impact management.
 It will also ensure that our measures are demand-driven and adapted to the local context.

 Definition Phase (2019-2021)

-The trans-disciplinarily developed Build4People products, such as the 1st edition of the touring exhibition “Green Buildings and Sustainable Urban Neighbourhoods” or the results of our surveys on urban quality of life, will be presented at several dissemination events.
+The trans-disciplinarily developed Build4People products, such as the 1st edition of the touring exhibition “Green Buildings and Sustainable Neighbourhoods” (which is currently being translated into Khmer language to reach out to an even wider public) or the results of our surveys on urban quality of life, will be presented at several dissemination events.
 Intensive public relations campaigns, mainly via social media, will be launched in parallel to all activities.

 Implementation Phase (2025-2027)

 The final two-year phase aims to encourage the implementation by involving partners such as GIZ, KFW, UNDP or other donor organisations, and to extend the results of our project to other cities in Cambodia.